szigmon/openshift-dpf/docs/dpu-provisioning.md

 - All specified interfaces configured
 - Connection to the host established

-### 4. Verify Virtual Function Allocation
+### 12. Verify Virtual Function Allocation

-After successful DPU provisioning, verify that Virtual Functions (VFs) have been properly allocated on worker nodes:
+Verify that Virtual Functions (VFs) have been properly allocated on worker nodes:

 ```bash
 # Check worker node details for VF allocation